rememberSoftwares/gitfaas/README.md

 Gitfaas is a FAAS (Function As A Service) like [Openfaas](https://www.openfaas.com/) or [Fission](https://fission.io/) meaning that it provides developers with serverless containers.

 Project status : BETA STABLE
-If you have any errors please create an issue.
+If you encounter any errors please create an issue.
 Thx

 ## Functionalities